masterfeizz/DaedalusX64-3DS/README.md

 Next, extract the data.zip to the root of your sd card.
 Place your ROM files in sdmc:/3ds/DaedalusX64/Roms/ and they will automatically appear in Daedalus.

 ## Credits

+- cmf028: Major contributer of the ARM DynaRec code
 - rinnegatamante, xerpi: Porting DaedalusX64 to the Playstation Vita
+- TheFloW: Contributions to the DynaRec code
 - kreationz, salvy6735, Corn, Chilly Willy: Original DaedalusX64 code
 - Wally: Optimizations, improvements and ports
 - z2442: Compilation improvements and updating, optimizations